api3dao/vitepress-docs/docs/guides/index.md

 The **API Providers Guides** section hosts tutorials, how to, and videos focused on deploying Airnode.
 Guides are divided into product sections.
-The tabs _for Developer_ and _API Providers_ show a list of guides that are relevant to each..
+The tabs _for Developer_ and _API Providers_ show a list of guides that are relevant to each.

 **ChainAPI**